 “Shine So Hard” did not disappoint.
 The music and performances are of course brilliant.
 The film is also a very well shot, paced and edited, and the sound design is fantastic.
 In the poor home video transfers, I hadn't noticed the many small and enjoyable details.
 For instance, with this new digital version I realised for the first time that the book Pete de Freitas reads during the filming is Salinger’s “Catcher in the Rye”.
 In Ian Pye’s Melody Maker feature of January ’81, Bill Butt says, ‘This is the sort of film that maybe Bowie would make’.
 David Bowie had indeed attempted something similar in ‘78 with his abandoned “Stage” movie.
 “Stage” was to be concert footage, cut with abstract secondary narratives. ‘...we had some great ambitions in the beginning to do some kind of surreal thing.’
 Bowie said in 1979.
 But he had entrusted “Stage” to David Hemmings, who made a mess of the project, spent in excess of a rumored £100,000 of Bowie’s money in the process, and to date the film has never been seen.
 Two years after “Shine So Hard”, Bowie had the “Ricochet” film made, which again is quite similar in concept.
 Ricochet mixed concert footage, with staged scenes of Bowie exploring Asian cities.
 But by that point, Bowie’s music was no longer the avant-garde art-rock of yore.
 Whereas, the Bunnymen live performances in “Shine So Hard” still seem right at the cutting edge of rock.

 I saw the band many times back in the day, and I can attest to their prowess on stage.
 The first time was at London’s Hammersmith Palais in late ‘81, shortly after “Shine So Hard” came out.
 I was 14 years old, and the show was sublime.
-Outside the venue after the show, a guy was selling giant “Shine So Hard” movie posters, from a stack he had on the pavement.
+Outside the venue after the show, a guy was selling giant “Shine So Hard” movie posters from a stack he had on the pavement.
 They were going cheap: a quid each if memory serves.
-And I bought one.
-Traveling home on the train back to Surrey, was The Cure’s Robert Smith and his wife Mary.
+And I bought one, and commenced the lengthy journey home.
+Also traveling on the train back to Surrey, was The Cure’s Robert Smith and his wife Mary.
 My friends dared me to approach them.
 I asked Robert if he’d been to the Bunnymen show.
 He said that he’d loved it.
 He also told me that if he wasn’t in The Cure, the only other band he’d like to be in was The Bunnymen.
 By the time the train arrived at the Junction station, I’d missed the last train back to my little village.
 So I walked the five miles home.
 It was a cold November night, and it was snowing.
 In an attempt to dress like Ian McCulloch in “Shine So Hard”, I was wearing my impractical floppy native-American style moccasins, which offered precisely zero protection from the snow.
 All the way home I was clutching the giant rolled-up “Shine So Hard” movie poster.
 That huge beautiful poster would adorn my bedroom wall for the remainder of my teens.